Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

     gdalbuildvrt My_Map_Name.vrt path1/file1.tif path2/file2.tif

+If you have a lot of files you can use wildcards:

+    gdalbuildvrt My_Map_Name.vrt path1/*.tif

+**Important:** All files must have the same color mode and the same projection/datum/scaling.

 If the files are large it will take a lot of memory and time to display them in the outer zoom levels.
 You might consider to use gdaladdo to add overview levels to the files.